brettcannon/sans-io/how-to-sans-io.rst

 This simplicity also ends up stretching to flow control within the implementation as well.
-Given that the implementation now spends all its time reading from and writing to byte buffers, it is never possible for the implementation to block or need to stop, except when it runs out of room in its buffers.
+Given that the implementation now spends all its time reading from and writing to byte buffers, it is never possible for the implementation to block or need to stop except when it runs out of room in its buffers.
 There is never any requirement to pause computation in order to wait for more data to arrive or for data to be sent, and it is relatively easy to structure your implementation so it does not have to be safe to re-entrancy.